fraxiinus/ReplayBook/docs/troubleshooting/issues-playing-replays.md

 Double check the League of Legends executable you are using.
 This error is caused by problems with League of Legends, perhaps a missing file.

+This error also occurs if your [executable locale is set incorrectly](#how-to-change-an-executables-locale).

 !!! note
     If you downloaded a backup from replays.xyz, try extracting it again.
 If that doesn't work, try downloading it again.